Father of toddler found dead in suitcase extradited

 The body of 23-month old Te’Myah Layauna Plummer was found April 11 just west of the Journal Square rail station in Jersey City in the PATH rapid transit system, which serves New Jersey and parts of New York City.
 A cause of death hasn’t been announced.

-The FBI tracked Plummer to San Juan, Puerto Rico, where he was arrested without incident April 19.
+The FBI tracked Plummer to San Juan, Puerto Rico, where he was arrested April 19.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.